covcom/205CDE/labs/15 Introduction to PHP/worksheet.md

 ### Loosely Typed Language

-PHP is loosely typed language meaning that you can assign a value of a certain type type a variable which is of a different and PHP tries to make a conversion.
+PHP is loosely typed language meaning that you can assign a value of a certain type to a variable which is of a different type and PHP tries to make a conversion.
 For example the code
 ```
 <?php